 Origin and history

-Wild chicory, also known as "cornflower" or "capuchin's beard," is a very ancient perennial plant.
-It grows spontaneously along roadsides and in sunny meadows throughout Europe.
-Used since antiquity, it was already mentioned in Egyptian and Greek texts for its digestive and purifying properties.
+Wild chicory, also known as "capuchin beard" or "field cornflower," is a very ancient perennial plant.
+It grows spontaneously on roadsides and sunny meadows throughout Europe.
+Used since ancient times, it was already mentioned in Egyptian and Greek texts for its digestive and purifying properties.
 In the 19th century, its roasted roots became popular as a coffee substitute, particularly in northern France and Belgium.
-In herbal medicine, chicory is renowned for its beneficial effects on the liver, digestion, and gut flora.
-A symbol of simplicity and sincerity, it is also included in Bach flower remedies, where it helps cultivate selfless love.
+In herbal medicine, chicory is known for its effects on the liver, digestion, and intestinal flora.
+A symbol of simplicity and sincerity, it is also one of Bach's flower essences, where it helps cultivate selfless love.